A CHARISMATIC TRADER WHO CREATED HEDGE FUND HISTORY

 He founded Steinhardt, Fine, Berkowitz & Co., in 1967

-Early in his career, Steinhardt created a long standing record for making astute investment decisions.
-Over a 28 year period, Steinhardt Partners, L.P. made 24.5 percent returns for its clients.
+Early in his career, Michael Steinhardt created a long standing record for making astute investment decisions.
+Over a 28 year period, Steinhardt Partners, L.P. made 24.5% annualized returns for its clients.
 This sum when compared to the S&P 500 index over the same period, is almost triple the sum of returns.
-A veritable investment wizard, he employed several investment instruments like stocks, bonds, long and short options, currencies and time horizons ranging from 30 minutes to 30 days.
+A veritable investment wizard, Michael Steinhardt employed several investment instruments like stocks, bonds, long and short options, currencies and time horizons ranging from 30 minutes to 30 days.

 Because of his work ethic, it is no wonder he finished high school at age 16 and floated through the Wharton School of Finance in three years, graduating in 1960, still a teen!

-In no time, he found work with Loeb Rhoades, a precursor to Merrill and Lynch.
-After seven years Steinhardt left the firm and with some funding help from Billy Salomon of Salomon Brothers and Odyssey’s Jack Nash, he founded the Hedge Fund Steinhardt, Fine, Berkowitz& Co. with partners Harold Berkowitz and Jerrold Fine.
+In no time, Michael Steinhardt found work with Loeb Rhoades, a precursor to Merrill and Lynch.
+After seven years Steinhardt left the firm and with some funding help from Billy Salomon of Salomon Brothers and Odyssey’s Jack Nash, he founded the Hedge Fund Steinhardt, Fine, Berkowitz & Co. with partners Harold Berkowitz and Jerrold Fine.

-When interest rates spiked in 1994, Steinhardt’s $4.4 billion fund lost approximately 30 percent.
-However, a year later he had regained 21 percent and terminated the financing profession.
+When interest rates spiked in 1994, Michael Steinhardt’s $4.4 billion fund lost approximately 30%.
+However, a year later he had regained 21% and terminated the financing profession.
 At that point in time, he owned $ 500 million as reported by Forbes.

-Steinhardt averaged an annualized return for his clients of 24.5 percent, after a 1 percent management fee and a “performance fee” of 15 percent of all annual gains, realized and unrealized, nearly triple the annualized performance of the S&P 500 Index over the same timeframe.
+Michael Steinhardt averaged an annualized return for his clients of 24.5%, after a 1% management fee and a “performance fee” of 15% of all annual gains, realized and unrealized, nearly triple the annualized performance of the S&P 500 Index over the same timeframe.

-In 2004, Steinhardt came out of retirement and joined Index Development Partners, Inc., now known as Wisdom tree Investments.
-He is chairperson of Wisdom tree.
-As of April, 2011, Wisdom Tree had $13.5 billion under management, including over $11 billion in ETFs, and is growing by 10 percent a month.
+In 2004, Michael Steinhardt came out of retirement and joined Index Development Partners, Inc., now known as Wisdom Tree Investments.
+He is chairperson of Wisdom Tree.
 In 2010, Steinhardt was hired by IDT Corporation to serve as Chairman of the Board of Israel Energy Initiatives Ltd (IEI), Genie’s Israel-based alternative energy affiliate.

 Charles Kirk, publisher of The Kirk Report, gleaned these “rules of investing” from a Steinhardt speech back in June 2004, which show that even a high-flying hedge fund investor needs to be grounded.